-According to their website (which seems a bit out of date) Talesun’s annual manufacturing capacity has grown to 2GW of silicon cells and 2.8GW of Solar Panels making them a mid-tier manufacturer in terms of size.
-Most of their panels are sold domestically in China (1.8GW) and they have sales networks established into Europe and Japan.
+According to their website (which seems a bit out of date), Talesun’s annual manufacturing capacity has grown to 2GW of silicon cells and 2.8GW of Solar Panels making them a mid-tier manufacturer in terms of size.
+Most of their panels are sold domestically in China (1.8GW) and have sales networks established in Europe and Japan.

-Talesun Solar panels are not commonly used in Australia, however they do have a supply agreement set up with Sol Distribution.
-Talesun do not have an Australian focused website or an Australian office.
+Talesun Solar panels are not commonly used in Australia, however, they do have a supply agreement set up with Sol Distribution.
+Talesun does not have an Australian-focused website or an Australian office.

 What is a Bloomberg Tier 1 Solar Panel?

 Bloomberg’s infamous tier 1 ranking is NOT a measure of Solar Panel quality in any way.
 It is simply an indication of the bankability of the manufacturer based on publicly released information on the financial health of the company.
 This should give you an idea if the company is a large, well-known manufacturer.

 Talesun Solar is in the Bloomberg Tier 1.

 PV Evolution Labs with support from DNV GL independently test solar panel reliability.
 The tests are voluntary, with solar panel manufacturers paying to participate in the testing.
 This testing process is internationally renowned and is an accurate reflection of the solar panel’s performance.

 Talesun Solar Panels are currently ranked in the PV Evolution Labs Top Performers across all of the 6 annual tests in the latest report (2023)

 Why is office location in Australia Important?